2 The condition, current treatments and procedure

 2.1 Benign prostatic hyperplasia is common in older men.
 Stromal and epithelial cells increase in number, causing the prostate to increase in size.
 It often occurs in the periurethral region of the prostate, with large discrete nodules compressing the urethra.
 Symptoms include hesitancy during micturition, interrupted or decreased urine stream (volume and flow rate), nocturia, incomplete voiding and urinary retention.

 2.2 Mild symptoms are usually managed conservatively.
 Drugs may also be used, such as alpha blockers and 5‑alpha-reductase inhibitors.
-If other treatments have not worked, then surgical options include transurethral resection of the prostate, transurethral vaporisation of the prostate, holmium laser enucleation of the prostate or prostatectomy (see the NICE guideline on lower urinary tract symptoms in men).
+If other treatments have not worked, then surgical options include transurethral resection of the prostate, transurethral vaporisation of the prostate, holmium laser enucleation of the prostate or prostatectomy (see the NICE clinical guideline on lower urinary tract symptoms in men).
 Insertion of prostatic urethral lift implants has been introduced more recently as an alternative treatment for lower urinary tract symptoms secondary to benign prostatic hyperplasia.
 Potential complications of surgical procedures include bleeding, infection, strictures, incontinence and sexual dysfunction.